GM posts lower profit after recall; outlook for rest of year trimmed

 Citi analyst Itay Michaeli said he was not concerned about the outlook for the remainder of the year.
 "We did not view this as a negative, but rather a typical comment from a company refraining from raising an outlook this early in the year."

-The quarter included a previously disclosed charge of $1.3 billion (773.7 million pounds) for the recall and Stevens said it was too early to predict whether there would be more charges.
+The quarter included a previously disclosed charge of $1.3 billion for the recall and Stevens said it was too early to predict whether there would be more charges.
 He reaffirmed the $1.1 billion in 2014 restructuring costs GM forecast in January.

 Stevens also said the company was still studying its options for the victims of the faulty switches, which have been linked to at least 13 deaths.
 Safety advocates and some lawmakers have called for GM to establish a victims' compensation fund.